Skip to main content

 Want to create a template for Confluence that's tailored to your team or brand?
 Follow these simple steps to get started.

 You know what you want to use your Confluence page for, and you’ve got an idea of how you’d like it to look, but building it from scratch every time is a drag.
 While Confluence has many ready-to-go templates available to suit different use cases, sometimes you need something that’s unique to your team or project.
-Fortunately, you can build a custom template that’s a perfect fit, whatever your use case.
+Fortunately, you can build a custom template that’s a perfect fit for your use case.

 Why create a custom template for your Confluence space?